rwalbuquerque/Classif_Reg_Graphs/README.md

 Regression analysis to estimate species diversity: https://www.mdpi.com/2072-4292/14/4/830

-The results of some scripts are not published anywhere, but they some specific general operations that can be consulted.
+Some scripts of this repository are not published in these papers and anywhere either, but they are some specific operations that can be consulted for image processing and statistical analysis.